John T. Frey,

 Additional Information - Additional information about the notary application process provided by the Circuit Court Clerk's Office, including obtaining your notary commission from the Fairfax County Courthouse.

 Secretary of the Commonwealth’s Online Notary Application Wizard - Online application for appointment as Notary Public that can be submitted electronically.

-Customers must provide the original, properly notarized document to a clerk in the Public Service Division to obtain a notary authentication.
-Customers can request a notary authentication in person or through the mail.
+Customers must provide the original, properly notarized document to the Public Service Division to obtain a notary authentication.
+Customers can request a notary authentication in-person or through the mail.